krubbitt/Marlin-BTT-RRF-E3/README.md

 >__RX1 goes with TX__.

+## BLTOUCH CONFIG
+__

+I added my probe offset congif, which are for the Hero Me 5 on the ender 3 V2 with a direct drive adapter, change them as you need.

 So i'll try to get everything i can test here which the list right now is: